yv989c/BlazarTech.QueryableValues.EF6/docs/README.md

 // Sample values.
 IEnumerable<int> values = Enumerable.Range(1, 10);

-// This intermediary variable is needed to avoid a NotSupportedException with the message "LINQ to Entities does not recognize the method...".
+// This intermediary variable is needed to avoid a NotSupportedException
+// with the message: "LINQ to Entities does not recognize the method...".
 // Seems to be caused by the use of the Contains method. var qvQuery = dbContext.AsQueryableValues(values);